TimeEval/TimeEval-algorithms/README.md

      }'
    ```

-   Be warned that the result and model files will be written to the `2-results`-directory as the root-user if you do not pass the optional environment variables `LOCAL_UID` and `LOCAL_GID` to the container.
+   Be warned that the result and model files will be written to the `results`-directory as the root-user if you do not pass the optional environment variables `LOCAL_UID` and `LOCAL_GID` to the container.